ueno-llc/prismic-kit/README.md

 ### Fetching on the client

-*Make sure to call to [configure prismic-kit](#configuration) before using this.*
+*Make sure to [configure prismic-kit](#configuration) before using this.*

 The `query` function is designed to make calls to the Prismic API faster.
-It generates the API wrapper from `Prismic.getAPI()` for you, and on the client, the wrapper is cached, which saves cuts down on network requests.
+It generates the API wrapper from `Prismic.getAPI()` for you, and on the client, the wrapper is cached, which cuts down on network requests.

 This is designed for use with [react-jobs](https://www.npmjs.com/package/react-jobs), but you can also use it standalone.